audioxide/data/data/posts/20180502-reviews-janelle-monae-dirty-computer.md

   all is said and done, this is likely the record that makes Janelle Monáe a superstar.
 week: 144
+blurb: As enjoyable, sometimes euphoric, as Dirty Computer is, it’s far from perfect.
+Some of the trap-tinged beats will likely sound redundant in a few years.
 ---
 author: ANDRÉ
 review: >-